AndreSchakkal/ada-actor-website/README.md

 </p>

-In the meantime we see also some decrease, which is likely attributable to the data not being as up-to-date.
+In the meantime we see also some decrease around the late 2000s, which is likely attributable to the data not being as up-to-date.

 Having explored the evolution of Actor Recognition over the years, let's now dive into the more thrilling aspect: evaluating the overall recognition of actors.
 The following list presents actors ranked from the most recognized to the least recognized.
 Take a moment to find your favorite actor and discover their rank.
 As a small game, consider all the actors you know and try to identify the less known ones in this list!